TeleAI-mcp/next-video-platform-pb16/README.md

-# next-video-platform-pb16
+# Next Video Platform Pb16

-A repository to test GitHub automation for issue management
+A repository to test GitHub automation for issue management.